yuxuanxc/tp/docs/UserGuide.md

 Below is a condensed table for all the commands currently supported in our app.
 Refer to this table when you are sure about how the commands work, and you just want a quick refresher.

-The tables below summarise all the commands that are available for you to use in the current version of TrackPad.

 ### 7.1 Attraction Commands